bartoszlenar/Validot/docs/DOCUMENTATION.md

 ```

 - Custom rules can have arguments.
   - Please be extra careful with wrapping/boxing external references into the predicate.
-It might cause the memory leak if the [validator](#validator) does exists as a singleton.
+It might cause the memory leak, especially if the [validator](#validator) does exists as a singleton.
-  - The pattern is that all method arguments should be available as [message arguments](#message-arguments), under the same names.
+  - The pattern is: all method arguments should be available as [message arguments](#message-arguments), under the same names.

 ``` csharp
 public static IRuleOut<string> HasCharacter(